Rdoc detection of aliases

 If it's these methods are using the same method, we can easily fix this by adding another signature to the call-seq example.
 What do you think?

-- Assignee changed from Zachary Scott to Eric Hodel
+- Assignee changed from zzak (Zachary Scott) to drbrain (Eric Hodel)

 As Hanmac noted, they aren't real aliases: